DE-RSE/chapter/_pages/muc/index.md

 Afterwards: Stammtisch-style discussion at [Café Puck](https://cafe-puck.de/).

+While we normally meet on Thursdays, this event is scheduled to align with the [FOR2026](https://opensciencestudies.eu/for-2026-conference/for2026-program/) conference.

 Save the date also for the next sessions in 2026:

 - Thursday, July 30, 18:00 - 19:30